Cooperative trajectory planning algorithm of USV-UAV with hull dynamic constraints: Related works

 Trajectory planning aims to automatically generate an obstacle avoidance trajectory for USV when the local or global map is given.
 Among existing methods, the mainstream trajectory planning methods are mainly divided into two categories, \textit{i.e.}, path search and trajectory generation.

 For the path search methods, there exist two research directions, including graph search and random sampling.
-Among graph search methods, typical ones include A*~\cite{rana2011star} and Dijkstra~\cite{wang2011application} algorithm as well as their derivatives~\cite{duchovn2014path}.
+Typical graph search methods include the A*~\cite{rana2011star} and Dijkstra~\cite{wang2011application} algorithm as well as their derivatives~\cite{zheng2019agv}.
 These methods mainly discretize the known map into interconnected grids, and find the shortest path according to the heuristic parameters.
 The disadvantage of this kind of method is that the dimension of search in the large map is exploding, and the calculation time shows a rapid upward trend.
-Among random sampling methods, typical ones include RRT~\cite{kuffner2000rrt} and its derivatives~\cite{gammell2014informed}.
-This kind of method can dynamically find feasible paths by randomly sample feasible points in the map and constructing exploratory random trees.
-The method based on random sampling can show better performance in large maps, but its shortcomings are also very obvious.
-It is easy to be guided to local optimization, and it is difficult to generate feasible paths in narrow areas.
+Among random sampling methods, typical ones including RRT~\cite{kuffner2000rrt} and its derivatives~\cite{guo2022global}, dynamically find feasible paths by random sampling feasible points in the map and constructing exploratory random trees.
+The method can show better performance in large maps, but its shortcomings are also very obvious.
+It is easy to be guided to local optimization, and it is difficult to generate feasible paths in narrow areas when the computing resources of the system are limited.
 The common problem of the above methods is that the generated path curvature is discontinuous, and trajectory smoothing is needed afterwards.

-For the trajectory generation methods, curve interpolation methods such as B-spline~\cite{unser1993b} are commonly used to smooth the trajectory.
+For the trajectory generation methods, curve interpolation methods such as B-spline~\cite{zhang2021real} are commonly used to smooth the trajectory.
 The smoothness of trajectory and motion state is guaranteed by the continuity theorem of higher-order derivative of curve.
-Meanwhile, numerical optimization methods are also widely used, such as Minimum Snap~\cite{mellinger2011minimum}.
+Meanwhile, numerical optimization methods are also widely used, such as Minimum Snap~\cite{mellinger2011minimum} and near-optimal control~\cite{zhang2021learning}.

-There are also some methods can combine path search with trajectory generation, such as Dynamic RRT*~\cite{shan2009dynamic} and Hybrid A*~\cite{sedighi2019guided}.
+There are also some methods can combine path search with trajectory generation, such as domain reduction‑based RRT*~\cite{wen2020online} and Hybrid A*~\cite{sedighi2019guided}.
 In this paper, the proposed method belongs to the numerical optimization method, and it adds the dynamic constraints and kinematic constraints of unmanned craft in the trajectory generation part, so that the generated trajectory is more in line with the dynamic characteristics of the hull.